12. - 27. 1. 2013

 Amateur radio license and setting up of the radio station

-Radio operation was planed in any case only from the guest-house, because to operate out there in the snow is not my favored stil.
+Radio operation was planed in any case only from the Mountain Inn, because to operate out there in the snow is not my favored stil.
 I do something like this in the summer, but not in the winter.
-Just at the first day I asked so the landlady of the mountain guest-house, whether I could hook an antenna between the trees around the house.
+Just at the first day I asked so the landlady of the Mountain Inn, whether I could hook an antenna between the trees around the house.
 Because she had already some radio amateurs as a guest in the house, she agrees without further questions.

 The first test of matching the antenna I syspended until the next day and not finished just in the evening, where I errected the antenna.
 The reason was the smoke detectors, which are installed everywhere in largely wooden house.
 Since I was not sure not to trigger a false alarm due the radio station and stray RF, I moved the test on the hours of the day.
 Then, an alarm would have not led to a big mess and it would have quickly turned off.
 But with 5 W output power, everything remained quiet.